markns/markns.dev/content/posts/domain-specific-paas/domain-specific-paas-a-use-case.md

 Imagine we're a company with a data backbone built on Apache Kafka (and [who isn't](https://kafka.apache.org/powered-by) these days), and many business users who are using Excel (also not hard to imagine I guess).

 We want to be able to easily connect the Excel users with the Kafka data, with small transformations as the data is in-flight.
 We want multiple users to be able to connect to the same connector, fanning-out the data feed.
-We want the platform to be accessible to non-developers, so the connectors should be written in Python, as this the [most popular](https://statisticstimes.com/tech/top-computer-languages.php) and user-friendly language available.
+We want the platform to be accessible to non-developers, so the connectors should be written in Python, as this is the [most popular](https://statisticstimes.com/tech/top-computer-languages.php) and user-friendly language available.
 There should be a simple API for consuming data from Kafka, and a simple API for streaming data to Excel.
 Let's call the platform AeroGrid.